 Egg whites form stiff peaks for meringue much quicker when at room temperature or slightly warm.

-Water should be warm (around 110 F) when making yeast bread, like this Hearth Bread with Rainbow Sprinkles.
+Water should be warm (around 110 F) when making yeast bread.
 This wakes up the yeast from its dormant state.

 3. Salt is One of the Most Important Ingredients in Baking